-It’s a very exciting time for online marketing and rich media ads contribute a great deal to making the internet a more interesting, fun and worthwhile place to be.
+Rich media ads contribute a great deal to making the internet a more interesting, fun and worthwhile place to be.
+So, it’s a very exciting time for online marketing.

 Rich media advertisements have been around for a few years, but recently they’ve reached new heights thanks to the HTML5 technology.
 HTML5 allows agencies to create innovative and unparalleled interactive ads that enlarge, float, start playing videos or roll out a game the moment they’re touched by the mouse.

 More and more marketers include rich media ads in their online advertising campaigns because of their excellent results:

 You’ve probably seen a banner floating around a web page or expanding the moment you hovered your mouse over it, at least once in your netizen lifetime.
 These are not regular banners (as you might have noticed).

 They’re called rich media ads and their broad category goes far beyond floating and expanding.

 “Rich media is a digital advertising term for an ad that includes advanced features like video, audio, or other elements that encourage viewers to interact and engage with the content.
 While text ads sell with words, and display ads sell with pictures, rich media ads offer more ways to involve an audience with the content.”